When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Proposed Method

 \subsection{Ordinal Comparison Model}

-In this section, we propose the general discrete comparison model on top of the proposed strength link function in Section \ref{SecSub:Link} and observation in Section \ref{SubSec:Prob}.
+In this section, we introduce a general ordinal comparison model, building upon the strength link function proposed in Section~\ref{SecSub:Link} and the observation framework discussed in Section~\ref{SubSec:Prob}.

 Let $\gamma$ denote the preference difference between two items under comparison, and let $k \in \Upsilon(K)$ represent a possible ordinal outcome of the comparison.
-We define the propensity function $g_{\phi,\psi}(\gamma, k)$ in the form of a generalized additive model:
+We define the propensity function $g(k\,|\,\phi,\psi_{\gamma},\gamma)$ in the generalized additive form:

-where $\psi$ is an even function that controls the effect of the magnitude of the ordinal outcome.
-For a positive $k$, the function $g_{\phi,\psi}(\gamma, k)$ increases with $\gamma$, indicating that the tendency to observe outcome $k$ increases as the preference difference between the two items grows.
-Furthermore, the function $\psi(k)$ is introduced to capture the phenomenon that more extreme comparison outcomes are less likely to occur.
+where $\psi_{\gamma}$ is an even function that modulates the influence of the ordinal outcome’s magnitude, with its specific form determined by the value of $\gamma$.
+The function $\psi_{\gamma}(k)$ is further introduced to capture the distributional pattern of ordinal outcomes, particularly the empirical tendency for more extreme comparison results to occur less frequently.
+Within the context of a comparison graph, $\psi_{\gamma}(k)$ must be an even function in $(\gamma,k)$ \citep{han2022general}.
+Consequently, the specification of the model in (\ref{Prop}) is identifiable, since $g(k\,|\,\phi,\psi_{\gamma},\gamma)$ decomposes into an even function of $\gamma$ and an odd function of $\gamma$, ensuring uniqueness of the model.
+For brevity, we will write $g(k\,|\,\phi,\psi_{\gamma},\gamma)$ simply as $g(k)$ when no confusion arises.